 However, the features are somewhat lacking: There’s no display, no HDMI inputs, and it can’t decode lossless audio let alone object-based audio formats like Dolby Atmos and DTS:X. There’s also no Wi-Fi, smart features, or multi-room functionality, making it hard to justify the price tag.

 So what can you buy instead?
 Well, the Sony HT-ZF9 is a good alternative.
 It also uses a 3.1-channel layout, but uses psychoacoustic processing to support Dolby Atmos and DTS:X. Once you add two HDMI inputs, Wi-Fi, Chromecast and the ability to work with smart assistants, you realise what else you can get for the money.

 If your budget can stretch a little further, the Samsung HW-Q70R is another great alternative.
 This 3.1.2-channel soundbar supports Dolby Atmos and DTS:X, thanks to upward-firing drivers.
-It only has one HDMI input, but supports eARC and passes Dolby Vision and HDR10+.
-It also has Wi-Fi, works with Amazon Alexa, and supports multi-room functionality.
+It only has one HDMI input, but passes HDR10+, has Wi-Fi, works with Amazon Alexa, and supports multi-room functionality.